wykhuh/nerdycreativity/content/blog/2025-06-23-pdfviewer-eleventy.md

   - coding
 ---

-I wanted to add a PDF viewer to Eleventy.
+I wanted to add a PDF viewer to Eleventy using [PDF.js](https://mozilla.github.io/pdf.js/).

-You can install [PDF.js](https://mozilla.github.io/pdf.js/) from npm.
-However, this version only works on Firefox and Chrome.
-To get a version that works on Safari, you need to use the legacy build version.
+At first, I installed PDF.js from npm.
+However, the npm version only works on Firefox and Chrome.
+To get a version that works on Safari, I needed to use the legacy build version.

-Clone the PDF.js repo and install dependencies.
+I cloned PDF.js repo and installed dependencies.

 ```bash
 git clone https://github.com/mozilla/pdf.js.git